JingyunLiang/PFNet-FGVC/README.md

 ---Acura Integra Type R 2001_test.txt
 ```

 For part proposal, we also provide codes for generating part proposals using [Selective Search Window](https://koen.me/research/selectivesearch/).
-Please refer to the offical guide and use Matlab codes provide in our `part proposal`.
+Please refer to the guide provide in our `part proposal` directory.